telerik/blazor-docs/components/treelist/columns/bound.md

 ### Appearance

 * `Title` - the text that is rendered in the column header.
 See the Notes below for its behavior.
-* `DisplayFormat` - the C# format string that is used to render the field value in the cell when the grid is in display mode.
+* `DisplayFormat` - the C# format string that is used to render the field value in the cell when the treelist is in display mode.
 Read more in the [Column Display Format]({%slug treelist-columns-displayformat%}) article.
 * `TextAlign` - specifies the horizontal alignment of the **data** cells.
 For example, you can use this property to right-align numeric columns.
 The property accepts `ColumnTextAlign` enum values (`Left`, `Right` or `Center`).
 If not set, the text alignment will depend on existing styles on the page, default browser behavior and the text direction.
 Header cell alignment requires a different approach with `HeaderClass` and [custom CSS]({%slug themes-override%}) - see [Center Grid column header text]({%slug grid-kb-center-column-header-content%}).
 * `Width` -  (defaults to `null`) - the width of the column.
 See the [Dimensions]({%slug common-features/dimensions%}) article for information about the supported formats.
 See [TreeList Column Width Behavior]({%slug treelist-columns-width%}) for detailed information about the TreeList behavior with different column width configurations.
 * `HeaderClass` - `string` - adds a custom CSS class to the header cell of the column.
 Use it to apply custom styles or [override the default TreeList styles]({%slug themes-override%}).